spinal decompression therapy

 First you need to book an appointment with our clinic for an initial consultation, to determine if Spinal Decompression is suitable for your condition.
 If you have any medical documents, X-rays, or MRIs pertaining to your condition, we request that you bring them in for evaluation.

-What conditions can Spinal Decompression help with?
+What common conditions can Spinal Decompression help with?

 - Patients who cannot tolerate traditional Chiropractic Adjustments